minhashemi/R-AutoPrice/README.md

 You may find a full script by script documentation in `output.pdf` as well as `main.Rmd` files in the repository.

+This project was done under supervision of Prof. Javad B. Ebrahimi at Sharif University of Technology by Amin Hashemi.
 ## Project Objectives

 The primary objectives of this project are as follows: